circonus-labs/metrics-circonus/README.md

 you to define a set of tags that are appended to all metrics sent through the reporter.
 It's useful for setting static tags such as the environment, service name or version.
-Additional tags are configured via the `DatadogReporter` constructor.
+Additional tags are configured via the `CirconusReporter` constructor.

 Finally, we support the notion of "dynamic tags".
-By implementing and registering a `DynamicTagsCallback` with `DatadogReporter`, you can control the values of "additional tags" at runtime.
+By implementing and registering a `DynamicTagsCallback` with `CirconusReporter`, you can control the values of "additional tags" at runtime.
 Dynamic tags are merged with and override any additional tags set.